chensong5225/infsci2415_assignment2/report.md

 **b) Node size: Adjust the size of the nodes based on the nodes’ “Degree” field.
 You may try different scaling methods (linear, square root, logarithm, etc.)**

 We encode nodes' Degree or their numbers of connections with node size.
-Since the original degree of nodes has a large range, we scale it by first taking a square root and then multiplied by 3.
+Since the original degree of nodes has a large range, we scale it by first taking a square root.
+This can shrink the difference of size between each node.
+And then multiplied by 3 to make sure the small node is visiable and interactable.

 **c) Node label: Show the label of each node based on the node’s “Label” field.**